gaypunkposer/hackaz-unity-workshop/README.md

 # hackaz-unity-workshop

-Files created to be used with a Unity workshop, designed for complete beginners.
+A web presentation used during the HackAZ 2020 Unity workshop